-- J. The following salespersons or vendor representatives shall engage in the handling and selling of merchandise in the retail stores of the Employer only in the first visit following the delivery: - 1.
+- J. The following salespersons or vendor representatives shall engage in the handling and selling of merchandise in the retail stores of the Employer: - 1.
 Primary Pop Vendors (currently Coca Cola and Pepsico) - 2.
 Primary Chip Vendors (currently Old Dutch and Frito Lay) - 3.
-Primary Bakery Vendors (currently Weston's and Canada Bread)
+Primary Bakery Vendors (currently Wonder Brands and Canada Bread)

 These salespersons or vendor representatives shall be permitted to perform work in each store to a combined maximum of one and one-half percent (1.5%) of each store's total weekly bargaining unit hours.
-The Employer will implement a tracking system for vendor activity that shall be accessible to the Union upon request.
+Vendors shall be required to sign in and out and that shall be accessible upon the Union's request.
 Any concerns regarding salespersons or vendor representatives exceeding these hours shall be addressed at the store Growing our Future Meeting and Senior Leaders meeting each month.

-Employees employed at ratification will not have their hours of work reduced as a result of the introduction of vendor stocking.
+Employees employed at ratification will not have their hours of work reduced as a result of additional fills by vendors outlined above.

-During discussions in bargaining 2018 regarding the work performed in the categories above, the Employer agrees that though Key Personnel and management perform such work from time to time their primary function is supervisory in nature.
+The work performed in the categories above, the Employer agrees that though Key Personnel and management perform such work from time to time their primary function is supervisory in nature.